SBC Expense

 Dilution

-70% of share repurchases by public companies exist solely to offset equity plan dilution, not to return capital.
+Industry data suggests roughly 70% of share repurchases by public companies exist to offset equity plan dilution, not to return capital.
 That's the buyback treadmill, and it costs the company twice.

 EPS